 Ignimbite is formed by huge volcanic eruptions that violently eject large amounts of pumice and ash.
 Pyroclastic flows – dense, gas-charged clouds of ash – pour across the ground at high speed, depositing a sheet of pumice and ash.
 The resulting rock is called ignimbrite.
 Because the pyroclastic flows are ejected at high temperature, the resulting rock is often partly welded.
 Sheets of ignimbrite cover the central part of the North Island, but it has only been quarried for building stone in a few areas.

-Ignimbrite was quarried from near Putaruru in the mid-20th century, and used in a number of government buildings around the country including Wellington’s old Dominion Museum (now part of Massey University).
+Ignimbrite was quarried near Putaruru in the mid-20th century and used in a number of government buildings around the country, including Wellington’s old Dominion Museum (now part of Massey University).

 Often grouped under the term granite, plutonic rocks have crystallised slowly at depth from magma.
 They are typically coarse-grained, with a variety of colours and textures.